-Save Leighton Buzzard Library Theatre
+Campaign for Leighton Buzzard Library Theatre

-Save Leighton Buzzard Library Theatre
+Protect Leighton Buzzard Library Theatre

 Leighton Buzzard Library Theatre is a vital local asset for our community.
 I oppose the Labour Government's cuts to Central Bedfordshire and the threat to the Library Theatre.

-Help the campaign
+Help keep the campaign going

-No final decision has been made on the future of the Library Theatre.
 Signing the petition is the first step in the campaign to save the Theatre.
 We will keep you up to date on ways that you can support the theatre in the coming weeks and months.

 A Hub of Community Life Under Threat